Some courses require special permission from the department to register. To enroll in these classes, students must:

 Degree students can request to complete a course at another postsecondary institution.
 They must, however, request permission from the Registrar and be in satisfactory standing.
 Review section 4.4.3 of the Academic Calendar.
 Open Studies students do not need to complete this form.

-Visiting Student Request (Letter of Permission)
+Visiting Student Request-final (Letter of Permission)

 Note: In order to view and/or print those documents which are in PDF Document format, you must have Adobe Reader.